kevinkhill/eleventy-plugin-scad/README.md

   - This was added to disable trying to verify if the passed `launchPath` exists and/or is callable.
   - Whatever is set to `launchPath` will be passed to `spawn(launchPath, ["--o", STL_OUT_FILE, SCAD_INPUT]);`
   - Can also be set with the environment variable `ELEVENTY_SCAD_RESOLVE_LAUNCH_PATH`
+- **thumbnailColorScheme** _(default: Cornfield)_: Set to change the colors of the models on the collection page.
+  - Options: Cornfield, Metallic, Sunset, Starnight, BeforeDawn, Nature, Daylight Gem, Nocturnal Gem, DeepOcean, Solarized, Tomorrow, Tomorrow Night, ClearSky, Monotone
+  - Can also be set with the environment variable `ELEVENTY_SCAD_THUMBNAIL_COLOR_SCHEME`

 ## Add Plugin to Eleventy